Day 1 Muscat-Nakhal- Wadi Bani Awf- Balad Sayt-Jabal Shams (The Grand Canyon of Oman)

 From there we visit the hot spring the spring is tucked away among date farms a couple of kilometers from Nakhal Fort, and it flows year-round with warm mineral water collected in the site pools, several chairs and shades are provided in the “picnic area” near the pool.

-From there we continue our trip to Wadi Bani Awf, the road leads us through the Wadi, we will pass by impressive Wadi Canyons (Snake canyon) and several villages the most beautiful village there is Balad Sayt, its surround by mountains from all directions.
+From there we continue our trip to Wadi Bani Awf, the road leads us through the Wadi, and we will pass by the impressive Wadi Canyons (Snake canyon) and several villages the most beautiful village there is Balad Sayt, its surrounded by mountains from all directions.

-Over night in Jabal Shams ( Jabal Shams Resort or similar resort)
+Overnight in Jabal Shams ( Sama Heights Resorts or similar resort)

 Day 2 Jabal Shams- Wadi Ghul- Al Hamra- Misfat Al Abriyeen- Nizwa